sunflowermarmalade/Simple-React-Weather/README.md

 A simple weather app with react.
-This project was made as a part of a learning series